jackdewinter/pymarkdown/docs/rules/rule_md033.md

 - the close HTML tag character (`/`)
 - the end HTML tag character (`>`)

-As most of the tags either require a whitespace character or one of the end or closing characters, this provides a simple manner in which to represent each HTML tag.
+As tags either require a whitespace character, the end character, or the closing characters, this supplies a straightforward way to represent each HTML tag.
 The only exception to this is when the rule encounters the [CDATA](https://github.github.com/gfm/#cdata-section) character sequence `![CDATA[` right after the start HTML tag character (`<`).
-Because that sequence does not require any whitespace to follow it, it is handled separately.
+Because that sequence does not require any whitespace to follow it, it is managed separately.

 ## Origination of Rule